stolenng/mobx-cross-data-example/README.md

 Separation of UI and DATA with MobX
 =====================
-Example of how i use MobX to share 1 data store between 4 different framework/ui libraries.
+Example of how i use **MobX** as my state manager allowing me to share 1 data store between 4 different framework/ui libraries.

+The app is basically have 1 store that contains list of "templates", each "template" has a name.

+You can edit each template in framework/ui library textarea and see the outcome in uppercase(green), and lowercase(blue).

 Frameworks/Ui libraries Used:
 - React